 BETO hosted the Biorefinery Optimization Workshop on October 5-6, 2016 in Chicago, Illinois.
 The workshop helped to advance understanding of the current capabilities, barriers, and opportunities for integrated biorefineries working to produce biofuels, biochemicals, and bioproducts.
 Breakout sessions discussed the following topics: key technical and economic challenges facing feedstocks and solids handling processes; efforts in process intensification, scale-up, and CapEx/OpEx reduction; and product and waste stream monetization.
 For more information, see the Biorefinery Optimization Workshop page and workshop presentations.

 Alternative Aviation Fuel Workshop

-BETO hosted the Alternative Aviation Fuel Workshop on September 14–15, 2016, in Macon, Georgia, to advance the understanding of current technical barriers for increasing the competitiveness of aviation biofuels.
+BETO hosted the Alternative Aviation Fuel Workshop on September 14-15, 2016, in Macon, Georgia, to advance the understanding of current technical barriers for increasing the competitiveness of aviation biofuels.
 The aviation industry faces significant challenges to maintain growth while enhancing environmental sustainability.
 Alternative energy systems such as batteries, fuel cells, and natural gas are options for on-road, off-road, and marine engine applications, but these alternative fuels are not yet practical for aviation.
-Biobased jet fuels present a tremendous opportunity to support a transition away from fossil fuels towards sustainably produced aviation fuel.
+Biobased jet fuels present a tremendous opportunity to support a transition away from fossil fuels toward sustainably produced aviation fuel.
 For more information, see the Alternative Aviation Fuel Workshop page and workshop presentations.